kwonus/Quelle/README.md

 [Pin-Shot-Blue/src/quelle.pest (github.com/kwonus)](https://github.com/kwonus/Pin-Shot-Blue/blob/main/src/quelle.pest)

-Quelle syntax agnostic about the search domain.
+Quelle syntax is agnostic about the search domain.
 Consequently, Quelle syntax has the potential for ubiquity.

 In fact, a dialect of Quelle that is optimized for the bible search using AVX-Framework is the first complete reference implementation of Quelle.
 In the AVBible application, it is called Search-for-Truth (S4T) query language.
 It is found here: